gasparka/thesis/docs/pyha.rst

 Conclusion
 ~~~~~~~~~~

-Class variables can be used to add state to the design.
 In Pyha all class variables are interpreted as hardware registers.
+The ``__init__`` function may contain any Python code
+to evaluate reset values for registers.

-Key difference between software and hardware approach is that hardware registers have **delayed assignment**, because of
+Key difference between software and hardware approach is that hardware registers have **delayed assignment**,
-that they must be assigned to ``self.next`` keyword.
+they must be assigned to ``self.next``.

-The delay introduced by the registers can be specified by the ``self._delay`` attribute.
+The delay introduced by the registers may drastically change the algorithm,

-Delay added by the registers may drastically change the algotithm, thats why it is important to always have a model and
-unit tests, this is essential for hardware design.
+thats why it is important to always have a model and unit tests, before starting hardware implementation.
+Model delay can be specified by ``self._delay`` attribute, this helps the simulation functions to compensate for the delay.

-In hardware, registers are also used to shorten the critical path, thus allowing higher clock rate.
+Registers are also used to shorten the critical path or logic elements, thus allowing higher clock rate.
 It is encouraged
 to register all the outputs of Pyha designs.